TUHH-DYN/DeepStep/README.md

 The training process for each architecture is divided in the first 300 epochs with an exponential learningrate decay from 1e-4 to 1e-5 and another 50 epochs with an exponential learningrate decay from 1e-5 to 1e-7.
 The

-The trained models are saved in the 'data/model_waveequation' subdirectories (and respectively the '_heatequation' counterparts).
+The trained models are saved in the `data/model_waveequation` subdirectories (and respectively the `_heatequation` counterparts).
 You can visualize the training (loss) evolutions using the provided jupyter notebook.

 ## Make a prediction using a trained network